BSN-Spartan/Meta-Transaction/README.md

 $ git clone https://github.com/BSN-Spartan/Meta-Transaction.git
 ```

-For beginners, the contracts in this application can be deployed by the steps in [Spartan Quick Testing](https://www.spartan.bsn.foundation/main/quick-testing#step1).
+For beginners, the contracts in this application can be deployed using the steps in [Spartan Quick Testing](https://www.spartan.bsn.foundation/main/quick-testing#step1).

 ### Scenario